immcantation/shazam/docs/topics/makeRegion.md

 Description
 --------------------

-Defining a Region that will include also CDR3 and FWR4 based on junction length and sequence
+Predefined `RegionDefinition` objects don't include the CDR3 and FWR4 regions because their boundaries depend on the junction length, and need to be calculated for each sequence.
+`makeRegion` gets as input a junction length and an IMGT aligned sequence and outputs a `RegionDefinition` object that includes the segments CDR1/2/3 and FWR1/2/3/4.

 Usage